AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/synergy/operating-synergy.md

 new bank.
 At the top of this column, the available disk space and the path on the Ai server where the media is being stored is shown.

-To copy media files to the Ai server or Prism Zero, select the files you want to transfer in the middle window, then click on the bank you want to transfer them to on the server.
+To copy media files to the Ai server or Prism, select the files you want to transfer in the middle window, then click on the bank you want to transfer them to on the server.